How to find articles

 - Try searching Google or Google Scholar by using the significant words or a phrase from the title of the article combined with the last name of the author.
 You may also try searching for the title of the journal using quotations.
 This will often lead to the publisher's Web site.
 Browse the site to see if the article you need is freely available.
 Some publishers allow access to older articles without subscription.

-- You can also submit an interlibrary loan request using COLOMBO.
+- You can also submit an interlibrary loan request using Sofia.

 - If you prefer to go to another library that has a printed version of your article and photocopy it yourself, a list of local libraries with links to their catalogues is available on the Library Web site.